Plum leads No. 10 Washington past Arizona 91-55

+SEATTLE (AP) -- It was a relatively quiet night for Washington star Kelsey Plum, and no one minded all that much.

-SEATTLE (AP) -- Kelsey Plum had 22 points and seven assists, helping No. 10 Washington rout Arizona 91-55 on Friday.
+Plum had 22 points and seven assists, and the 10th-ranked Huskies showed off their depth in a 91-55 victory over Arizona on Friday.

+''I think we honestly need more of these games,'' said Chantel Osahor, who had 14 points and 19 rebounds. ''It takes pressure off of a lot of people.
+Other people contributing is better for us.
+It was very well-balanced.''

 Plum, who was averaging 30.9 points coming into the night, was 6 for 12 from the field and 8 for 8 from the line.
-She also had five rebounds.
+She also had five rebounds - and plenty of help.

 The Huskies (22-3, 11-2 Pac-12) had four players score in double figures in their third straight win since a 72-68 loss to Stanford.
-Chantel Osahor had 14 points and 19 rebounds, and Natalie Romeo and freshman Aarion McDonald each finished with 13 points.
+Natalie Romeo and freshman Aarion McDonald each finished with 13 points.

 LaBrittney Jones led Arizona with 18 points on 7-of-17 shooting.
 The Wildcats (11-13, 2-11) have lost seven in a row.